New Practices of a Converted Saul

 Recap: Look back for evidence of God’s word reshaping your heart and life.

-- Read the passage from Psalm 9:1-12 as a group and discuss your initial observations.
+1. Read Romans 8 as a group and discuss your initial observations about the chapter.

 Reflect: Look deeper at the preached and written Word.